 - Social Media Engagement: Start conversations and foster communities through Facebook, LinkedIn and Twitter—social mediums where apps are used more proficiently than the websites—and increase your new customer base with brand awareness.

 - Social Media Advertising: Once your social communities are buzzing, contribute to your sales volume by publicizing specials, coupons, new products and more across the cost-friendly advertising platforms on these mediums.

 III.
 Understand the Trends

-In 2014, Black Friday mobile traffic reached 49.6 percent of all online traffic, an increase of 25 percent over 2013.
+Black Friday mobile traffic grows more and more.
 Knowing that other holidays cause similar spikes, this should be factored into your on and off-site optimization.

 When the stores are closed, customers continue to search for products and bargains on their mobile devices.
 Mobile product searches on Google increased over three times in the last year.